 The milestones are adding up and the rules are blurring with the massive attack by school districts to find new ways to fund programs through non-traditional revenues using media advertising and sports sponsorship strategies.

-Here's the big one that hit this morning (3/13/2019): Orange County Public Schools #OCPS (9th largest school district in the United States; to put it in perspective covers the Orlando market with 197 schools and about 197,000 students) had their website serve 2.5 million pageviews to an advertiser (Stetson University) in about six days...
+Here's a big one: Orange County Public Schools #OCPS (9th largest school district in the United States; to put it in perspective covers the Orlando market with 197 schools and about 197,000 students) had their website serve 2.5 million pageviews to an advertiser (Stetson University) in about six days...

 That reaches more families in the Orlando market than the number one publisher (Orlando Sentinel) and largest television station (WESH, channel 2 local)... combined.